halfzebra/create-elm-app/template/README.md

 #### `reactor`
 Alias for  [elm-reactor](http://guide.elm-lang.org/get_started.html#elm-reactor)

+## Changing the Page `<title>`

+You can find the source HTML file in the `public` folder of the generated project.
+You may edit the `<title>` tag in it to change the title from “Elm App” to anything else.

+Note that normally you wouldn’t edit files in the `public` folder very often.
+For example, [adding a stylesheet](#adding-a-stylesheet) is done without touching the HTML.

+If you need to dynamically update the page title based on the content, you can use the browser [`document.title`](https://developer.mozilla.org/en-US/docs/Web/API/Document/title) API and [ports.](https://guide.elm-lang.org/interop/javascript.html#ports)

 ## Adding Images and Fonts

 With Webpack, using static assets like images and fonts works similarly to CSS.